Peter Finch: Under contract to Rank and stardom

 In November 1954 Finch's contract with Olivier (five years extended to six) had expired and he signed a seven-year contract with the Rank Organisation worth £87,500 to make one film a year for them.
 "We are going to build Peter into a major British star", said Earl St. John, Rank's head of production, at the time.

 Finch's first roles for Rank under the new arrangement gave him star parts but were, on the whole, undistinguished: Passage Home (1955), a drama with Anthony Steel and fellow Australian Diane Cilento; Josephine and Men (1955), a comedy from the Boulting Brothers with Glynis Johns and Donald Sinden; and Simon and Laura (1955), a comedy with Kay Kendall based on a hit play.
 None of these films performed particularly well at the box office.

 Finch was then cast as an Australian soldier in A Town Like Alice (1956), opposite Virginia McKenna under the direction of Jack Lee from the novel by Neville Shute.
 The World War II drama, mostly set in Malaya and almost entirely shot at Pinewood Studios, became the third-most-popular film at the British box office in 1956 and won Finch a BAFTA for Best Actor.

 Finch followed it with another war movie, The Battle of the River Plate (1956), playing Captain Hans Langsdorff for the team of Powell and Pressburger.
 This was also hugely popular at home, and British exhibitors voted Finch the seventh-most-popular British star at the box office for 1956.
 In October 1956, John Davis, managing director of Rank, announced him as one of the actors under contract that Davis thought would become an international star.

-Finch returned to Australia to make The Shiralee (1957), made for Ealing Studios and MGM from the novel by D'arcy Niland, under the direction of Leslie Norman.
+Finch returned to Australia to make The Shiralee (1957), made for Ealing Studios and MGM from the novel by D'Arcy Niland, under the direction of Leslie Norman.
 It was one of Finch's favourite parts; the resulting movie was critically acclaimed and the tenth-most-popular movie at the British box office that year.

 Finch followed it with another Australian story filmed on location, the bushranger tale Robbery Under Arms (1957), which did less well, despite having the same producer and director as A Town Like Alice.
+Filmink argued Finch's "character could be removed from the final movie, and it wouldn’t have affected anything... a character with no romance, no moral core, no purpose in the story, no point."
 However, exhibitors still voted Finch the third-most-popular British star of 1957, and the fifth most popular overall, regardless of nationality.

 Finch's next two films for Rank were not particularly successful: Windom's Way (1957), where he played a doctor caught up in the Malayan Emergency (the film was shot in Corsica and London); and Operation Amsterdam (1959), a war-time diamond thriller.
 Finch returned to the stage for the London production of Two for the Seesaw by William Gibson, under the direction of Arthur Penn.